iservices/flux-base/README.md

 export default ExamplePage;
 ```

-When `//example/myPage.html` is first loaded it will display the FirstView component with input set to 1 for it's properties.
+When `//example/myPage.html` is first loaded it will display the FirstView component with input set to 1 for its properties.
 If the user were to
-then navigate to `//example/myPage.html#/second/8` the SecondView component will be displayed with number set to 8 for it's properties.
+then navigate to `//example/myPage.html#/second/8` the SecondView component will be displayed with number set to 8 for its properties.

 ## API